Laura Fuentes

 Fill each egg white half with the mixture and dust the tops with paprika.
 Refrigerate until ready to serve.

-Make Deviled Eggs Easy to Peel
+Make Hard-Boiled Eggs Easy to Peel

-You can grab more tips in my post on how to peel hard-boiled eggs, plus three methods to help those shells glide right off!
+Grab more tips in my post on how to peel hard-boiled eggs, plus three methods to help those shells glide right off!

 More Deviled Egg Variations